 -Unlimited/VIP Rush Pass: Artist receives $7.00 per punch

-While Artists are responsible for securing their own housing, PortFringe offers billeting assistance, and to date, has been able to provide housing matches for 100% of our touring artists.
+While Artists are responsible for securing their own housing, PortFringe offers billeting assistance, endeavoring to match Artists with local housing hosts (many of whom are PortFringe Artists themselves)!
 This process will be initiated as part of the application process.
 Questions about billeting can be directed to email@example.com.

 Other Artist Perks: